Add

 Details

-Input signal for an addition or subtraction operation.
-If there is only one input signal, the addition or subtraction is performed for all its elements.
+An input signal for an addition or subtraction operation.
+If there is only one input signal, then addition or subtraction is performed for all its elements.

 Data types |